ArchangelGCA/next-image-transformation-enhanced/README.md

 ## How to deploy with Coolify
 1. Login to your [Coolify](https://coolify.io) instance or the [cloud](https://app.coolify.io).
-2. Create a new service and select the `Next.js Image Transformation` template.
+2. Close this repo from git and use Docker Compose for build.
 3. Optional: Set the `ALLOWED_REMOTE_DOMAINS` environment variable to the domain of your images (e.g. `example.com,coolify.io`).
 By default, it is set to `*` which allows any domain.
 4. Optional: Set the `ALLOWED_WIDTHS` and/or `ALLOWED_HEIGHTS` environment variable to the allowed widths for your resized images (e.g. `0,100,500,1000,1500,2000`).
 By default, it is set to `*` which allows any width.
 5. Optional: Set the `ALLOWED_QUALITIES` environment variable to the allowed qualities for your optimized images (e.g. `50,75,80,100`).
 By default, it is set to `*` which allows any quality.
-4. Set the your `<domain>` on the `Next Image Transformation` service.
+4. Set Domains for Api to your `domain`.
 5. Deploy your service.

 ## How to use in Next.js